 While Man Crates Labs seems like an unlikely associate given their non-influence in genetic re-sequencing, Tjëedter is confident Man Crates’ innovative dehydration/marination procedure is the only way to extract optimal flavor when processing these organisms into seasoned, succulent jerky.

 “They really know their meat,” said Tjëedter.
-“We spurned countless propositions from very wealthy, esteemed organization--NASA, the United Nations, the Kanye West Institute, and even a few dubious dictators.
+“We spurned countless propositions from very wealthy, esteemed organization–NASA, the United Nations, the Kanye West Institute, and even a few dubious dictators.
 No proposals came close to the scientific or philanthropic scope of Man Crates.”

 Man Crates is the Internet’s top-tier destination for men’s gifts.
 They are a team of highly attractive artists, geniuses, and scholars dedicated to creating a profusion of awesome gifts guys love.
 They are receiving pre-orders for the Genetically Engineered Meats Crate scheduled to launch in March 2017.
+In the meantime, you can order these exotic meats available now.

 The Centrum för Kött Vetenskap is the world’s preeminent Meat Genome Lab responsible for major scientific contributions such as the IKEA meatball and “Tofu: Friend or Foe?”, the definitive publication on imposter meat.